 There are two main types of asphalt shingles– Three-tab and Architectural.

 The three-tab shingle is one of the most popular types of shingles.
 It consists of three tabs, which are protected by asphalt paper.
 It lays completely flat to the roof and has a basic design.
 If you go the architectural route, you will get a shingle that is relatively similar in size to a three-tab but has a few key differences.

 Architectural shingles are slightly more durable than asphalt shingles, and they have a raised design, giving depth to the finished roof and having a more visually appealing look.

 If the time has come for your roof to be replaced, you’re probably wondering how to prepare for the construction project.
 Even though roofing projects may only take a couple of days, there are a lot of steps that take place along the way to make sure the project goes smoothly.

-At Sol Vista Roofing, we follow a checklist for every project to make sure nothing gets missed during your Denver roof replacement.
-Regardless of which Denver roofing company you select, you may want to ask what to expect during the process of replacing your roof.
+At Sol Vista Roofing, we follow a checklist for every project to make sure nothing gets missed during the project.
+Regardless of which roofing company you select, you may want to ask what to expect during the process of replacing your roof.

-Here are the key steps that take place as part of our roof replacement process:
+Here are the key steps that take place as part of our process:

 Inspect your roof and provide a replacement estimate: Your detailed estimate will explain the materials being used and show photos from your roof (we use a cloud photo-sharing app so you can easily see everything we see on your roof).